Syntax-Surfer-1/Fire-Extinguish-Robot/README.md

    - The system reverses for a short duration to avoid collision.
    - The servo motor scans left and right to detect the position of the obstacle and then returns to the center.
 3. **Decision-Making**: The system checks the distance of the left and right sensors, then decides the best direction to move based on the results.
+4. **Motor Control**: The L298N motor driver is used to control the robot's wheels to move forward, backward, or turn left/right based on the system's decision.
-4. **Continual Operation**: After scanning and deciding the direction, the system waits for the next object detection cycle.
+5. **Continual Operation**: After scanning and deciding the direction, the system waits for the next object detection cycle.

 ---